UK stocks hit by weak retail sales, rising yields | Business

 - United Kingdom

-UK's main equity indexes fell on Friday, as lower-than-expected retail sales figures and a jump in bond yields added to the market's weak sentiment following a tumultuous week for politics in the country.
+UK's main equity indexes fell on Friday, as weaker-than-expected retail sales figures and a jump in bond yields added to worries about political uncertainty following the resignation of British Prime Minister Liz Truss.

-The blue-chip FTSE 100 index fell 0.6% by 0707 GMT, while the midcap FTSE 250 slipped 0.7%.
-Liz Truss quit on Thursday after the shortest and most chaotic tenure of any British prime minister, forced out after her unfunded tax cut proposals crashed the pound and sent British borrowing costs soaring.
+The blue-chip FTSE 100 index fell 1.0%, while the midcap FTSE 250 slipped 1.6%.
+Both the indexes trimmed gains made after a historic reversal of Truss's failed tax plan earlier this week.
+Truss quit on Thursday after the shortest and most chaotic tenure of any British prime minister, forced out after her unfunded tax cut proposals crashed the pound and sent British borrowing costs soaring.

+A leadership election will be completed within the next week to replace Truss.
+Former finance minister Rishi Sunak, Penny Mordaunt and former prime minister Boris Johnson are among the likely candidates.
+"If we're looking at UK equities, I don't think the recent political uncertainty fundamentally alters the attractiveness of the market," said Max Newman, a portfolio Manager at Julius Baer.

-Another set of data showed Britain borrowed 20.01 billion pounds ($22.37 billion) in September, more than the 17.1 billion pounds expected in the Reuters poll of economists.
-Among individual stocks, Deliveroo jumped 5.9% after the food delivery company upgraded its adjusted earnings (EBITDA) margin guidance and said that it was confident it could adapt to the worsening economic outlook.
+Meanwhile, U.S. and European government bond yields surged further as investors priced in aggressive policy tightening by the Federal Reserve.
+However, bets of an outsized 1% rate hike next month by the Bank of England eased following the fiscal policy reversal this week.
+Among individual stocks, Deliveroo gained 4.9% after the food delivery company upgraded its adjusted earnings margin guidance and said it was confident it could adapt to the worsening economic outlook.

-Holiday Inn owner IHG fell 2.8% after saying its Chief Financial Officer Paul Edgecliffe-Johnson will step down.
+Holiday Inn owner IHG fell 4.5% after saying its chief financial officer would step down.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)